Is my landlord responsible for pest control?

 Normally we would advise to get on with the proofing as and when needed, possibly at the next instance of mice activity.

 But most landlords value the welfare of the tenants, and so, request us to do the proofing right away.
-Thus tenants suffering from mouse phobia can once again enjoy their home.
+Thus, tenants suffering from mouse phobia can once again enjoy their home.
 And happy tenants often make for good tenants.

 The issue lies when it is a long-standing tenant, or possibly a property that is overcrowded.
-Understandingly enough, no one likes paying for somebody else mistakes, so sometimes the tenant had to accept to be made responsible.
+Understandingly enough, no one likes paying for somebody else mistakes, so sometimes the tenant has to accept to be made responsible.

-Finally, what is a landlord responsible for?
+Finally, what exactly is a landlord responsible for?

 If the landlord rented out the property without knowing it had a pest control issue, they must make good on it without delay.

-In short, Landlords and tenants should remain reasonable and avoid any dispute that may end up in litigation if not resolved.
+In short, landlords and tenants should remain reasonable and avoid any dispute that may end up in litigation if not resolved.